w3c/wg-effectiveness/process.md

 ## Updating the Process Document
 The [W3C Process Document](https://w3c.github.io/w3process/) is updated similar to any W3C document.
 Every year, the [Process Community Group](https://www.w3.org/community/w3process/) amends the document based on comments expressed by the community, then sends the document for [AC Review](#ac-reviews).
 On a successful AC Review, the new process will be announced to the AC.
 More information can be found on the [W3C Process Document](https://w3c.github.io/w3process/#GAProcess).

+# Language
+The primary language of W3C is English (not specified whether GB, US or otherwise).
+W3C encourage translations of all their documents.
+More information can be found [here](https://www.w3.org/Consortium/Translation/).

 # Leadership and Leadership Groups
 The W3C Leadership and Leadership Groups are responsible for the process, technical direction, group development and major decisions taken within the W3C.